 Speak up but be nice.
 Treat people like you would want to be treated.
 I would do this for someone else.

 Q: Do you find some countries are more "musician friendly" than others?

 Sometimes but there is no consistency.
 When you are flying internationally you have the closets which are helpful.
 International airline travel seems to be friendlier all the way around.
-The bins are bigger too especially on the planes that have the "2 seat, 5 seat, 2 seat" row arrangement.
+The bins are bigger too especially on the planes that have the "2 seats, 5 seats, 2 seats" row arrangement.
 The smaller planes in Europe recently were tiny and the bins were odd shaped.
 My horn found a bin it couldn't fit in.
 And so I was hand checked - but very kindly.

 So get to the airport early, streamline your case or make it look like as compact as possible, ask to move things around in the bin if you have to, but be prepared to hand check and plead your case to the luggage handlers.
 As you know people love music and generally get it and feel good about helping.
 Stress how important your instrument is to you in a polite way and you are likely to get your instrument there safely.

 People skills are sometimes the only thing that saves the day - that and some good will bartering.
-As I've mentioned, I've brought coffee to a gate agent, and helped other travelers with their luggage.
+As I've mentioned, I've brought coffee to a gate agent and helped other travellers with their luggage.
 Airline travel can be frustrating and difficult so why not try making some new friends which sometimes helps everyone.